Kwadwo28/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword displays the number of lines containing the pattern bin in the file etc/passwd 16-whatsnext displays lines containing the pattern root and 3 lines after them in the file etc/passwd 17-hidethisword displays all lines that do not contain bin in the file etc/passwd
+15-countthatword displays the number of lines containing the pattern bin in the file etc/passwd 16-whatsnext displays lines containing the pattern root and 3 lines after them in the file etc/passwd 17-hidethisword displays all lines that do not contain bin in the file etc/passwd 18-letteronly displays all lines in the file /etc/ssh/sshd_config starting with a letter